PROKOFIEV

 Overview

-A night devoted entirely to the genius of Sergei Prokofiev promises bold emotion, biting wit, and breathtaking beauty.
-We open with his spirited Lieutenant Kijé Suite, originally composed for film—a satirical romp through Russian bureaucracy, where a fictional soldier’s life is invented and celebrated through whimsical marches, lyrical romance, and unexpected poignancy.
+A night devoted to the genius of Sergei Prokofiev promises bold emotion, biting wit, and breathtaking beauty.
+The program opens with his spirited Lieutenant Kijé Suite, originally composed for film—a satirical tale of a fictional soldier brought to life through whimsical marches and lyrical moments.
+In a special collaboration, the Boulder Philharmonic is joined by CPR Classical Host Kabin Thomas, whose narration weaves story and music across the suite’s five movements.

 Acclaimed pianist Stewart Goodyear takes center stage in Piano Concerto No. 3, a virtuosic thrill ride that blends fierce energy with lyricism and biting humor.
 Widely regarded as one of the most technically demanding and emotionally rich concertos in the repertoire, it’s a perfect match for Goodyear’s electrifying presence and expressive depth.
 He’s known for marathon performances (including all 32 Beethoven sonatas in a single day!)—but in this work, every note is distilled brilliance.